 Mason's Story

 Mason joined Watsi on July 14th, 2014.
-One year ago, Mason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mason's most recent donation traveled 8,500 miles to support Ann, a 16-year-old student from Kenya, to fund a single contracture release.
+Two years ago, Mason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mason's most recent donation traveled 8,600 miles to support Myint, a 27-year-old female from Thailand, to fund heart surgery.

 Impact